-Last fall, I designed a Big Top First Birthday Party for Fisher-Price, and it just went live on their site this week, so I’m super excited to finally share it with you!
+I designed this Big Top First Birthday Party for Fisher-Price a while back, and I’m super excited to finally share it with you!

-This theme was inspired by their adorable new Lion, Elephant, & Zebra Clicker Pals™.
-These toys are part of their Spring 2015 collection and are seriously just as CUTE as can be.
+This theme was inspired by their adorable Lion, Elephant, & Zebra Clicker Pals™.
+These toys are seriously just as CUTE as can be.
 I mean, circus-inspired baby animal toys with sweet faces and rainbow feet?
 Yes, please! ;)

 Rainbow triangle bunting (in various sizes) also played a big role in this party.
 I opted for bright fabrics with a shiny finish – kind of like a “kite” material– to best match the look of the toys.

 The fabric bunting was pinned & swagged around both the kids table and the dessert table:

 The dessert table backdrop was made from white curtains ($12/pair at Ikea) + a few long strands of colored ribbon.
 I originally wanted to make “curtains” entirely out of ribbon for this backdrop, but quickly realized that was going to cost a small fortune.
 This was much more doable. :)

 We also made a big foam core “1st” Sign to put in the middle of the curtains.
 It was designed to match the “1” in the circus partyware collection.

 All of the treats were a combo of grocery store-bought and homemade, but my favorite one was also the very easiest: “Strongman Barbells” made from donut holes + jumbo stripey straws!
 Even the Elephant Clicker Pal had some fun with these (see above). ;)